LewisZhang-01/Focus-Game/README.md

 </div>

 ## About The Project
-This project is to design and implement a C language application to play the board game Focus/Domination. <br>
+This project is to design and implement a C language game called “Focus” which is a Command-Line 2D board game.

 Objective of each player is to make moves and capture pieces in such a manner that their opponent(s) have no moves remaining.